-A few months ago, I enrolled in several online panels and started taking surveys to better understand the experience we market researchers provide to panelists.
-After having participated for a few months now, I have taken an unhealthy number of surveys and my honest observation is this: Most surveys are not great.
+A few months ago, I enrolled in several online panels and started taking surveys to better understand the experience, we market researchers, provide to panelists.
+After having participated for a few months now, I have taken an unhealthy number of surveys and my honest observation is this: most surveys are not great.

 They are written in a dry, transactional way and offer little incentive or encouragement to continue.
-Even for a survey enthusiast like me, finishing them required a fair amount of teeth-gritting tenacity.
+Even for a survey enthusiast like myself, finishing them required a fair amount of teeth-gritting tenacity.
 And though I was able to detect a trendy element of gamification in some surveys, the overall look and feel of the experience have done a poor job of evolving with the times.

 Occasionally, however, I have the pleasure of discovering a beautiful survey.
 In most cases, the beautiful ones are built using an up-and-coming, DIY platform.
 The designs are clean, the colors are soothing, and the illustrations and graphic elements make the experience more engaging.
 The screen transitions are smooth and even the shading of the radio buttons is more appealing.
 I am smiling just thinking about it.
 (You’re totally smiling too. 😊)

-Reflecting on what I learned from experiencing both the dry and the beautiful, I asked myself, “What is it that has the power to make surveys more consumable and less tiresome?”.
+Reflecting on what I learned from experiencing both the dry and the beautiful, I asked myself, “What is it that has the power to make surveys more consumable and less tiresome?”
 It has to be more than just pleasing radio-button shading and appealing colors.
 And after looking beyond the low-level design details, I started to think about the bigger picture: Could the answer be “storytelling”?
 The demand for storytelling in reports has exploded in recent years and much innovation in market research has been dedicated to data analysis and visualization platforms.
 But who said that just the reports should be story-driven?
 Why can’t we storify our surveys too?

 'Storify' your survey